IsinBlockchainTeam/kbc-icp-incubator-library/src/README.md

 | `@coffe-trading-lib:registry` | Needed only for **contributing** to this repo.
 It's an access token with write access to this package's private npm registry                                                                                      |
 | `@blockchain-lib:registry`    | Needed for **installing** dependencies.
 It's an access token with read access to the ['common' private npm registry](https://gitlab-core.supsi.ch/dti-isin/giuliano.gremlich/blockchain/one_lib_to_rule_them_all) |

+## Local development
+If you want to develop locally, you can build this package so you can reuse it in the dependent projects.
+You can do this by running command `npm run build`.

 ## Testing
 Tests are performed using [Jest](https://jestjs.io/) and consist of unit tests and integration tests.